denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 ### Chapter 2: Literature Down to the Pixel

-Having established the grounds for digital textuality in the history of character encoding, I begin the work of moving from "low level" first-order concepts such as "text" and "code" up to second-order concepts such as "literature" and "canon."
+Having established the grounds for digital textuality in the history of character encoding, I begin the work of moving from "low-level" first-order concepts such as "text" and "code" up to second-order concepts such as "literature" and "canon."
 The chapter starts by developing a theory of "microanalysis," the closest possible kind of reading that pays attention to the material contexts of knowledge production.
 I argue here that the concern with value in literary criticism detracts from the explicit movement of control and power intimately connected to digital textuality.
-Unlike scholars in the foucauldian tradition (who often trace the machinations of power through discourse, on the level of representation), I concentrate my analysis on mechanisms of control at the material roots of literary practice.
-In doing a media history through primary sources on early development of modern computing, I show the explicit admixture of content and code: one meant to communicate messages to humans and the other to program universal machines.
-This history is not entirely critical: rather, it reveals an alternative genealogy of computing, contrary to the widely accepted notions of computer as a device for reductive "mathesis" (in the words of Johanna Drucker).
-I conclude to argue that Turing machines were anticipated not just by the Babbage calculator, but also by a series of advances in communications, word processing, and media storage.
+Unlike scholars in the Foucauldian tradition (who often trace the machinations of power through discourse, on the level of representation), I concentrate my analysis on mechanisms of control at the material roots of literary practice.
+In presenting a media history through primary sources on early development of modern computing, I show the explicit admixture of content and code: one meant to communicate messages to humans and the other to program universal machines.
+This history is not entirely critical: rather, it reveals an alternative genealogy of computing, contrary to the widely accepted notions of the computer as a device for reductive "mathesis" (in the words of Johanna Drucker).
+I conclude by arguing that Turing machines were anticipated not just by the Babbage calculator, but also by a series of advances in communications, word processing, and media storage.
 A notion of text (as opposed to number) is hence "baked into" the system.

 ### Chapter 3: Laying Bare the Device

-The chapter begins in outlining a recent discussion on surface reading.
+The chapter begins by outlining a recent discussion on surface reading.
+I ask:
 What lies beneath the text?
-I ask.
-The question leads to a discussion about the difference between form and content---two theoretical concepts crucial to understanding the difference between plain text and binary file formats.
-I find that going back to Plato and Hegel, "form" was at times used to indicate physical structure and at other times to indicate immaterial categories in the ideal realm.
-In the chapter's middle section, I consider the notion of "ephemeral" textuality.
-A case study in removable storage elucidates the movement of text from human-legible inscription on page (and punch card) to invisible inscription embedded into magnetic media as electrical charge.
-The case study unfolds the distinction between print (in which matter, form, and content lie flat) and screen (where the three layers occupy physically distinct strata, providing only the illusion of flattened textuality).
-The discussion concludes with a stark image, visually illustrating the contrast between plain text and binary formats.
-To produce the image, I inject malicious code into an Adobe Acrobat file, showing the contrast between surface text and its underlying magnetically-bound bit structure.
+The question opens up into a discussion of the distinction between form and content: two theoretical concepts crucial to understanding the difference between plain text and binary file formats.
+I find that, going back to Plato and Hegel, "form" was used at times to indicate physical structure and at other times to indicate immaterial categories in the ideal realm.
+The chapter's middle section takes up the notion of "ephemeral" textuality.
+A case study in removable storage elucidates the movement of text from human-legible inscription on the page (and punch card) to invisible inscription as electrical charge embedded into magnetic storage.
+The case study unfolds the distinction between print (in which matter, form, and content lie flat) and screen (where the three layers occupy physically distinct layers, providing only the illusion of flattened textuality).
+The discussion concludes with a stark image, illustrating the difference between plain text and binary formats visually.
+To produce the image, I inject malicious code into an Adobe Acrobat file, showing the contrast between surface text and its underlying magnetically bound bit structure.

 ### Chapter 4: Media are Not the Message